The GW GPA Study

-The 2023 inaugural GW Government and Public Affairs (GPA) Study gathered input from federal, state and private sector communicators, as well as communications professionals who engage with the government on behalf of corporations and nonprofit associations.
+The first year of the GW Government and Public Affairs (GPA) Study gathered input from federal, state and private sector communicators, as well as communications professionals who engage with the government on behalf of corporations and nonprofit associations.

-The second year of the multi-year research partnership will examine the trust and effectiveness in government communications from the perception of the general public.
+The second year of the multi-year research partnership examined the trust and effectiveness in government communications from the perception of the general public.

 This study was completed in partnership with The National Association of Government Communicators (NAGC), Schoen Cooperman Research (SCR), Ragan and Axios.